morpframework/morpcc/docs/quickstart.rst

    pipenv run morpfw start -s democms.yml

-Creating new content type
+Creating new resource type
 ==========================

-MorpCC CRUD management revolves around the concept of content type.
-A content type is a definition of a data model and its related components.
-Content type is usually used to refer to real-world object concepts such as as Page, Document, Image, Event, Person, etc.
+MorpCC CRUD management revolves around the concept of resource type.
+A resource type is a definition of a data model and its related components.
+Resource type is usually used to refer to real-world object concepts such as as Page, Document, Image, Event, Person, etc.

-To create new content type, first, enter your project module where ``app.py`` resides, then:
+To create new resource type, first, enter your project module where ``app.py`` resides, then:

 .. code-block:: bash